Amazon has shown interest in branching out from its traditional playground of online sales into areas previously occupied by traditional retailers.

 One unique concept being considered by Amazon is the use of augmented or virtual reality in stores that sell large or bulky items.
 This would allow you – in theory – to see how a sofa, stove or bedroom set would look in your home.

 There’s also been talk of Amazon using VR as a way of marketing clothing online – to allow you to see how you look in a particular outfit for example.
-An Amazon clothing store designed to compete with Macy’s Inc. (NYSE:MC) or J.C.
+An Amazon clothing store designed to compete with Macy’s Inc. (NYSE:MD) or J.C.
 Penney Co.
-Inc. (NYSE:JCPD) could use sophisticated VR technology as well.
+Inc. (NYSE:JCPC) could use sophisticated VR technology as well.

 Look Out Apple!